Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Experiments

+\subpara{Changing the Representation Extractor.} We use anatomix~\cite{dey2024learning} as $f_{\phi}$ because of its domain-invariance.
+However, \methodname is generic and can use other 3D biomedical foundation models as well.
+We now use nnInteractive~\cite{isensee2025nninteractive} with \methodname as it is the only other pan-application 3D biomedical foundation model.
+We extract representations from its penultimate layer and assume no prompts as inputs.
+In \textbf{Table~\ref{tab:cd_ablation_all}}, anatomix achieved higher validation performance in four of six datasets and hence was chosen as $f_{\phi}$ for the primary experiments.
+We also find that previous anatomix trends continue to hold for nnInteractive: simple concatenation of images and representations (MR=0\%) does not help, but regularization with MR$>$0\% substantially improves validation performance.

-\subpara{Test-Time Adaptation.} We operate in the domain generalization setting, where no adaptation or retraining is allowed on the unseen test domain.
-To stress-test our method, we compare it against methods that \textit{do adapt to the test domain} (without labels), to analyze potential performance gaps.
-Specifically, we apply entropy minimization~\cite{wang2020tent} to both the ERM baseline and naïve model that concatenates stable and unstable representations without regularization (DO=0\%).
+\subpara{Test-Time Adaptation (TTA).} Our paper considers domain generalization where no adaptation or retraining is allowed on the test domain.
+To stress-test our method, we also compare it against methods that \textit{do} adapt to unlabeled test data.
+These include entropy minimization~\cite{wang2020tent} applied to both ERM and the naïve model that uses stable and unstable representations without regularization (MR=0\%).
 We also evaluate two recent TTA methods that use predictors trained separately on stable and unstable features: Stable Feature Boosting (SFB)~\cite{eastwood2023spuriosity} and Alpha Tuning~\cite{anti-causal}.
 Notably, all of these methods need training or calibration on the test domain, whereas \methodname \textbf{does not need adaptation}.

-Despite never observing the test domain, \methodname is competitive with both standard TTA and feature combination baselines in \textbf{Table~\ref{tab:tta_table}}, outperforming the other methods on four out of six datasets and achieving an average rank of 1.3 compared to 3.0 for the next closest baseline.
-We attribute this to encouraging usage of both information sources at training-time, which allows the model to jointly exploit stable and unstable learned representations.
-Given these gains, \methodname enables biomedical practitioners to reliably segment distribution-shifted images without performing costly adaptation.
+Despite never observing the test domain, \methodname outperforms both standard TTA and feature combination baselines on 4 out of 6 datasets and achieves the best average rank in \textbf{Table~\ref{tab:tta_table}}.

-\subpara{Varying the Representation Extractor.} For all of our experiments, we use anatomix~\cite{dey2024learning} as $f_{\phi}$ because of its stable, domain-invariant representations.
-However, \methodname is generic and can freely use other 3D biomedical foundation models to extract representations.
-We experiment with nnInteractive~\cite{isensee2025nninteractive} for this task, as it is the only other multi-region 3D biomedical foundation model, having been trained on 114 heterogeneous datasets.
-We extract representations from its penultimate convolutional layer and assume no prompts as inputs.
-Further implementation details are provided in Appendix~\ref{app:implementation}.

-In \textbf{Table~\ref{tab:cd_ablation_all}}, in four of six datasets, anatomix achieved higher validation performance and hence was chosen as $f_{\phi}$ for the primary experiments.
-We also find that previous trends observed for the anatomix representations continue to hold for nnInteractive: while training on concatenated images and representations alone (DO=0\%) does not improve performance, simply applying regularization (DO$>$0\%) substantially increases its performance on the validation set.